Music therapy for non-fluent aphasia: Challenges for future studies

 Even though many studies have proposed the possible neural mechanism of music therapy for non-fluent aphasia, many crucial questions are still unanswered.
 For example, in contrast to the idea that non-fluent aphasic patients’ ability to sing is due to their undamaged right hemisphere, other studies suggest that speaking and singing words are based on the same neural mechanisms.
 Therefore, patients’ better performance on singing words might result from their long-term memories for familiar lyrics.

 In addition, in spite of some research results indicating that MIT can activate regions potentially responsible for language processing in aphasic patients’ right hemisphere, some studies obtain completely opposite results.
-Belin et al.’s study showed that Broca’s area and adjacent regions in aphasic patients’ left hemisphere were activated after patients received MIT, while no activation was observed in the right hemisphere.
+Belin et al.’s study showed that Broca's area and the adjacent regions in aphasic patients’ left hemisphere were activated after patients received MIT, while no activation was observed in the right hemisphere.
 Contrarily, they observed activation in patients’ right hemisphere when patients underwent word repetition tasks without MIT; they interpreted the right hemispheric activation as the persistence of aphasia, instead of cortical reorganization.
 Unfortunately, these currently conflicting research results demonstrate that the underlying mechanism of music therapy remains unclear.
 If the neural mechanism of music therapy cannot be elucidated, the effective application of these techniques will remain hard to achieve.

 Another challenge for the research on music therapy is how to design the studies.
 Although many studies have illustrated positive effects of music therapy on non-fluent aphasia, these studies tend to be case studies with small sample size.
 Moreover, these studies usually lack control conditions and randomized design.
-Therefore, Van der Meulen et al. strongly urge in their article that Randomized Controlled Trials (RCTs) are needed in order to examine the effectiveness of music therapy.
+Therefore, Van der Meulen et al. strongly urge in their article that Randomized Controlled Trials (RCTs) are needed to examine the effectiveness of music therapy.

-Sustaining the treatment effects of music therapy over the long term is also a challenge for its application on non-fluent aphasia.
+Sustaining the treatment effectiveness of music therapy over the long term is also a challenge for its application on non-fluent aphasia.
 To overcome this barrier, two techniques, inner rehearsal and auditory-motor feedback training, are introduced to help patients gain independence from the assistance of music therapists.
 However, related studies of the two techniques are still limited.
-Future studies are required in order to fully understand the efficacy and potential applications of the two techniques.
+Future studies that are able to take in larger sample populations, to compare the many different results are required to fully understand the efficacy and potential applications of the two techniques.